iSevenDays/home-kubernetes/README.md

 - Make a post in this repository's Github [Discussions](https://github.com/onedr0p/cluster-template/discussions).
 - Start a thread in the `#support` or `#cluster-template` channels in the [Home Operations](https://discord.gg/home-operations) Discord server.

-### GitHub Sponsors

-If you're having difficulty with this project, can't find the answers you need through the community support options above, or simply want to show your appreciation while gaining deeper insights, I’m offering one-on-one paid support through GitHub Sponsors for a limited time.
-Payment and scheduling will be coordinated through [GitHub Sponsors](https://github.com/sponsors/onedr0p).

 <details>

 <summary>Click to expand the details</summary>